plotly/academy/_react/1-introduction.md

 React consists of two libraries, `React` and `ReactDOM`. `React` allows you to create elements, which we render with `ReactDOM`.
 They are split because you could (theoretically) render those ReactElements anywhere, not only to the browser DOM.

-> Note: There are initial experiments out there for rendering React to HTML5 Canvas, WebVR and some others.
+> For example, there are initial experiments out there for rendering React to Canvas, WebVR and even hardware!

 Open up our <a target="_blank" href="https://react.jsbin.com/sewaru/11/edit?js,output">first JSBin</a>, and you will see an `<h1>` with the text "Hello World".
 This is the source code generating that text: